 - Conditional Offer: meaning that you will have to successfully must meet all of conditions by the deadlines outlined on the offer letter, prior to entering the school.

-Please be aware that in all instances the final decision as to the appropriate level of entry is established by the admissions/interview panel.
+The AA reserves the right to offer an applicant a lower year of entry.
+This information will be clearly outlined in your offer letter.
+In all instances the final decision as to the appropriate level of entry is established by the admissions/interview panel.

 Decisions on the admission of applicants are final and there is generally no right of appeal against the decision.
 The AA will only consider a complaint if there is substantive evidence that the admissions procedure was not correctly followed.
 Any complaint concerning applications should be addressed to the Head of Admissions, Kirstie Little via email to email@example.com